BlindSigma/sticky-server/README.md

 A small Node library designed to route incoming connections to individual worker processes.
 Heavily modeled after [sticky-session](https://github.com/indutny/sticky-session) and [node-cluster-socket.io](https://github.com/elad/node-cluster-socket.io), this package aims to provide socket/worker clustering in a server-independent manner.

-So long as the server you're trying to implement can read from a socket, this library should work.
+You must be able to pass a node socket to the server you're trying to use in a cluster.

+Since sticky-server doesn't host an http server of its own, you shouldn't have any issues with HTTP headers in reverse-proxy scenarios.

 ## Installation ##